Superalloys and Pulsed Electrochemical Machining (PECM)

-Superalloys were manufactured to combat these issues—they are the perfect materials for use in high-stress, high-temperature places where even the smallest structural changes from creep are not tolerated.
-However, with this solution came other issues.
+What are superalloys?
+Superalloys were manufactured to combat the aforementioned engineering issues—they are the perfect materials for use in high-stress, high-temperature places where even the smallest structural changes from creep are not tolerated.
+However, other issues arose regardless.
 These alloys have very challenging mechanical properties which create obstacles for conventional machining.
 The very properties that provide the desirable high-temperature properties, can limit the ability to form a chip in a milling or turning operation.
 This is due in part to mechanical and structural abnormalities—these alloys can appear brittle or soft at times, posing various machining problems.

-A viable, but often overlooked, solution is utilizing electrochemical machining (ECM) to machine parts from Superalloys.
-ECM is a no-stress, no-contact method which can easily machine iron, nickel, or cobalt based materials.
+A viable, but often overlooked, solution is utilizing pulsed electrochemical machining (PECM), also referred to as precision electrochemical machining, to machine parts from Superalloys.
+PECM is a no-stress, no-contact method which can easily machine iron, nickel, or cobalt based materials.
 This process also creates low roughness surfaces without recast layer or heat affected zones – critical to fatigue and corrosion performance at high temperatures.

-Superalloys are also known to wear down CNC machining tooling at a faster rate than most other alloys, but ECM eliminates this issue by simply never coming into direct contact with the workpiece.
-The ECM tool, a cathode, does not experience any wear, improving the repeatability of the process, and saves the manufacturer money on recurring tooling costs.
+Superalloys are also known to wear down CNC machining tooling at a faster rate than most other alloys, but PECM eliminates this issue by simply never coming into direct contact with the workpiece.
+The PECM tool, a cathode, does not experience any wear, improving the repeatability of the process, and saves the manufacturer money on recurring tooling costs.